dmetzger57/tools/README.md

 -u: Update the database for files that have been added, deleted or modified<br>
 -v: Compare by calculating the current checksum, without the -v the last modified time is used to verify<br>
 -p: Full path of the directory structure to be processed<br>
--d: Name of the database which will reside in $HOME/db.
+-d: Name of the database which will reside in $HOME/db/FileTracker folder.
 The name will have '.db' added as a suffix.
 </p>

 ## archive\_changed\_files.sh